xtuml/training/courses/System Modeling with the xtUML Editor/Execution/Launching-and-Stepping/Time and Logging.md

 Learn to control how Verifier executes.
 In this video, you will understand:

-*   how to log extra information about what is happening during execution.
+*   How to log extra information about what is happening during execution.
-*   what running deterministically means
+*   What running deterministically means
-*   the difference between Wall clock and simulated time.
+*   The difference between Wall clock and simulated time.

-<iframe src="http://www.youtube.com/embed/borT_JMMXqY?rel=0" width="640" height="360" frameborder="0"></iframe>
+<iframe src="//www.youtube.com/embed/borT_JMMXqY?rel=0" width="640" height="360" frameborder="0"></iframe>

 <hr style="color: #cccccc;" />